Western Pride FC: History

 Pride's inaugural men's player/coach was former Socceroo Kasey Wehrman who led the team from 2012 until his resignation in July 2014 to return to Norway.

 In October 2014, former A-League player Karl Dodd accepted the position of Head Coach of the Western Pride FC Senior Men's Team in the National Premier League (Qld).
 Former Matilda Karla Reuter signed on as Assistant Manager of the Men's team.

 Dodd led the team to an impressive start to the season, however in June 2015 he was recruited by Brisbane Roar FC to take up a position as the High Performance Manager.

 Dodd was replaced by former Whitsunday Miners FC coach Graham Harvey.

 Pride Women's team first appeared in the SEQ Premier League, and were coached by Byron Hellmuth.
-In 2015 Pride gained a licence to the newly formed NPL Queensland Women'scompetition.
+In 2015 Pride gained a licence to the newly formed NPL Queensland Women's competition.
 Byron Hellmuth and New player/coach Lorena Maggio led the team to an 8th-placed finish.

 On 18 May 2016 Pride Men played the New Zealand national football team at Briggs Rd Sporting Complex as part of the visitors preparations for the OFC Nations Cup.
 New Zealand prevailed 2–0 in front of a crowd of 1,200 fans.

 Pride Men signed Papua New Guinea international Nigel Dabinyaba late in the season, who became the first current international to play in the NPL Queensland competition.

 Two of Pride's 2016 squad were signed by Brisbane Roar's Youth team.
 Hayden Mchenery signed mid-season after 12 months at Pride where he rebuilt his career after suffering osteitis pubis.
 Joe Duckworth signed at the end of the season after top scoring for Pride with 11 goals in 21 appearances.